 With the German bid to capture Moscow thwarted, Hitler turned his attention to the southeast.
 In the 1942 Summer Offensive, he attempted to seize the oil fields of southern Russia and the Caucasus.
 However after dramatic initial successes, the attack ground to a halt, both in the Caucasus foothills and at the strategic city of Stalingrad.

-The Germans begin Case Blue, their great Summer Offensive of 1942, by advancing on Voronezh and Rostov, along the Don River in Soviet Russia.
-After securing the lower Don in July, they sweep across southern Russia, moving on Stalingrad and the Volga in the north and the oilfields of the Caucasus in the south.
-However by late August they have lost their momentum, facing difficulties across the front - especially in their attempt to capture Stalingrad.
+The Germans began Case Blue, their great Summer Offensive of 1942, by advancing on Voronezh and Rostov, along the Don River in Soviet Russia.
+After securing the lower Don in July, they swept across southern Russia, moving on Stalingrad and the Volga in the north and the oilfields of the Caucasus in the south.
+However by late August they had lost their momentum, facing difficulties across the front - especially in their attempt to capture Stalingrad.

 First Battle of El Alamein